nguyenhongson1902/gpt-from-scratch/README.md

 # Building GPT from scratch
 Ever since ChatGPT appeared, there was a boom in medium-to-large technological companies using LLMs to develop theirs applications.
 Not only tech, but it is also surprising when people from different disciplines also converse about ChatGPT on a day-to-day basis.
 Just like ChatGPT, there are a lot of other LLMs that are also based on transformer neural networks.
 And today, I will build a famous GPT (Generative Pre-trained Transformers) from scratch for the purpose of learning basic inner workings of LLMs.

-In this repository, I will only consider the task of generating text for now.
+In this repository, I will only consider the task of generating Shakespeare-like text for now.
 So the architecture will only contain the Decoder part of the Transformer.

 ## Installation
 Create an Anaconda environment and install the necessary packages: ```torch 2.0.0```, ```python 3.10.10```